 Overwintering allows you to harvest greens at time when most of us are beginning to sow tomato seeds for spring.
 Does that sound difficult?
 Nope!
 It’s actually very easy to overwinter cold-tolerant leafy vegetables.
 For example, in my garden, I typically seed a few raised beds with spinach in late September to early October.
 The bed is then covered with a mini hoop tunnel in mid-autumn, and forgotten about until mid-March.
 At that point, I pop open the end of the tunnel and peek inside; the bed is full of spinach waiting to be harvested.

 If you’re not a spinach fan, there are other crops that can be overwintered with this technique.
 I recommend sticking to the most cold tolerant vegetables like kale, spinach, arugula, Asian greens, tatsoi, Yukina Savoy, and mache.
-You’ll find more tips on overwintering crops here.

-Tell us about your garden; do you grow fresh vegetables in winter?
+Tell us about your garden.
+Do you grow fresh vegetables in winter?